HoffmannTom/DevOps-with-Docker/Part-1/1.8 two line dockerfile/README.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```
 ## Files
-For Dockerfile, see submitted file in this folder.
+The Dockerfile is submitted within this folder, see directory on top of this page.